dani-lbnl/ImageXD_2017/README.md

 Dataset consists of two classes, containg 2,000 files each, separated in 2 folders (bcc and hcpnone).
 Each file represents a sample obtained from simulation of a scattering pattern, which produces an image that can be very abstract to non-beamline scientists.

+## About the data:
+Grazing Incidence Small Angle X-ray Scattering (GISAXS) is a method for characterizing the nanostructural features of materials.
+This imaging modality supports measurements of the size, shape, and spatial organization of nanoscale objects located on top of thin film materials.
+Also, GISAXS provide statistical information at the nanometer level.
+This database is a simulation of GISAXS experiments from a special simulator called HipGISAXS.
+It is able to handle large input data and perform GISAXS simulations at high resolutions.
+Using HipGISAXS, we created sample image data with scattering patterns corresponding to two different crystal unit cell structures: BCC: Body Centered Cubic and HCP: Hexagonal Close Packed.

 ## Where:
 Activities will happen at University of Washington.